colormebrown/alx-system_engineering-devops/0x02-shell_redirections/README.md

- a script that displays a confused smiley "(Ôo)'.
+a script that Displays the content of the /etc/passwd file.